 It's hard to articulate that moment where you hear something like that.
 It hits you in the face.
 You see it in this renaissance of grime; for our generation it's what breaks the rules.
 You're given the rules of what success is and that doesn't work for you and then you see that you can be creative, creatively successful, because of John Agard or Skepta.

-My question in all of my shows is, what if you do everything in your power to overcome every single adversity, to be really successful and then you realise that's not success.
+My question in all of my shows is, what if you do everything in your power to overcome every single adversity, to be really successful, and then you realize that's not success?
 I think, who am I?
 What is this?
 I'm walking into these white institutions everyday, and as much as I'm doing good, important work, I've lost so much of who I am.

-You're putting on Gyal In Da Corner for WoW, which is to all intents another 'white' institution…
+You're putting on Gyal In Da Corner for Women of the World, which is to all intents another 'white' institution…

 If you're a grime head you can come and skank out and hear the resonance of the original album.
 If not, you'll get an introduction to the sound, the literary techniques, the meter.
 Hopefully there will be an intermingling of academics and grime heads.
 People from all over in one space having a slightly different experiences but in the same place.
 I want it to feel really interactive and I really want to push the female aspect.

 It's assumed that grime isn't particularly female friendly, and while there aren't many women in front of the mic, there's a lot of loud voices behind the scenes.
-It's also rarely guilty of the misogyny it's accused of too.
+It's also rarely guilty of the misogyny it's accused of.

 Jezebel, by Dizzee, I mean.
 I bought the album on my phone, a long time after it came out, and I remember crying at that song.
 I know people like that.
 I know people like that; it was such a big problem when I grew up — twanging — getting talked into certain situations.
 You'd be tarnished as a sket and never get a boyfriend.

-Why do you think IWD and WoW are so important?
+Why do you think International Women's Day is so important?

-Debris Stevenson performs Gyal in da Corner, on Saturday 11 March as part of Southbank Centre's WOW - Women of the World festival, supported by Bloomberg.
-(Clore Ballroom at Royal Festival Hall, 10pm, Free.)
+Debris Stevenson performs Gyal in da Corner, on Saturday March 11as part of Southbank Centre's WOW - Women of the World festival, supported by Bloomberg.

 Text Hattie Collins